 How can I better support you in your job?

 What would you say are key qualities of my management style?

 On the other hand, what qualities do you think I should improve as a manager?

-Make sure you wrap up the talking points and if relevant, set up an action plan to be carried out by the next meeting.
-If need be, jot down some notes for yourself afterwards, so you can keep track of topics discussed and quickly review before the next 1:1.
-This doesn’t need to be formal, but a way for you to know what you discussed with each person and pick up where you left off.
+Make sure to wrap up the talking points and if relevant, set up an action plan to be carried out by the next meeting.
+If need be, managers can jot down notes so they can keep track of topics discussed and quickly review them, either before the next 1:1 or when preparing for a performance review.

-One-on-ones are a great tool for team development.
-The sessions allow you to check in on morale, but also get to know the people you are working with better.
-Learn to conduct them properly so your team is engaged and feels valued.
+One-on-ones are a great tool for team development and supporting your performance management process.
+The sessions allow to check in on productivity, morale, and help teams to get to know each other better.
+If managers learn to conduct them properly, their team members will feel engaged and valued.

 If you see that the 1:1s are working, you can even encourage team members to replicate the behaviour and have 1:1s between themselves.
 This should support better synergies within the team, if they are naturally supporting each other and developing good relationships.